Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photographers have gone to great lengths to capture these moments.
 Bertie Gregory, for example, spent two months living with a colony of emperor penguins on an ice shelf in Antarctica, watching most of the chicks migrate down to sea level to feed using ice slides.

-Or Emmanuel Tardy saw traffic stop as a sloth crossed a road in Costa Rica before reaching a fence post and clinging to it.
-Such scenes are becoming more common as habitats become fragmented and sloths have to traverse more paths to reach the next tree.
+Or Emmanuel Tardy saw traffic back up as a sloth crossed a road in Costa Rica before reaching a fence post and clinging to it.
+Such scenes are becoming more common as habitats become fragmented and sloths have more paths to traverse to reach the next tree.

-Other photographers focus on the often tense interactions between wildlife and humans, highlighting the ways in which photography can support conservation and raise awareness of environmental threats.
+Other photographers focus on the often tense interactions between wildlife and humans, highlighting the ways in which photography can aid conservation and raise awareness of environmental threats.

 Source: https://thanhnien.vn/ngam-nhung-buc-anh-dong-vat-hoang-da-an-tuong-tu-cuoc-thi-nhiep-anh-the-gioi-185250827102955043.htm